aabiddanda/aabiddanda.github.io/_posts/2023-08-04-updated_tools.md

 ## Productivity Tools

+Admittedly my previous [tools](https://aabiddanda.github.io/blog/2020/12/08/tools) in this realm have been quite "effective"[^2] and its been still helpful.
+These combined with effective management of your calendar and living based on your calendar during the workday can be quite nice since at the end of the workday you know you were somewhat structured[^3]

 [1]: There are lots of researchers who care a lot about this - but generally speaking with the frequency at which analyses are required, style and interpretability frequently can take a backseat.
+[2]: Productivity is a strange thing to optimize for in life - more recently its just trying to not burn out and schedule truly relaxing breaks.
+[3]: Things can just arise, but try to only let near-term things derail your day as much as you can!